 Individual lottery numbers and times will be posted on CNAV/MyPlace/MyHousing/Housing Self-Service

 - Sunday, April 26:

 Housing selection begins (time TBD)

 During online housing selection, if the person in a group with the lowest (best) lottery number cannot select housing for their group at their assigned time (due to an athletic event, academic class, studying abroad), they must designate a proxy to select housing for the group.

-They can do so by completing a Proxy Form.
-Once this paper form is submitted (see timelines below), the lottery time will be "transferred" to the proxy so he/she can select housing for their group.
+They can do so by completing an online proxy form via CNAV/MyHousing.
+Once this form is submitted, Residential & First-Year Programs staff will “transfer” their lottery time to the proxy so the proxy can select housing for their group.
 After this switch is made, the student with the lowest (best) lottery number will no longer be responsible for carrying the housing group through the online housing selection process.
-Additional details are provided below.

-If you have any questions about the proxy process for online housing selection, please contact the Office of Residential & First-Year Programs in CUB 250 at 717-337-6901.
+If you have any questions about the proxy process for online housing selection, please email the Office of Residential & First-Year Programs.